Codeception/Codeception/docs/07-AdvancedUsage.md

 ?>
 ```

-However, Dependency Injection is not limited for this.
+However, Dependency Injection is not limited to this.
 It allows you to **inject any class**, which can be constructed with arguments known to Codeception.

 In order to make auto-wiring work, you will need to implement `_inject()` method with the list of desired arguments.
-It is important to speicfy the type of arguments, so Codeception could guess which objects are expected to receive. `_inject()` will be invoked just once right after creation of TestCase object (either Cest or Test).
-Dependency Injection will also work in similar manner for Helper and Actor classes.
+It is important to speicfy the type of arguments, so Codeception can guess which objects are expected to be received.
+The `_inject()` will be invoked just once right after creation of the TestCase object (either Cest or Test).
+Dependency Injection will also work in a similar manner for Helper and Actor classes.

 Each test of Cest class can declare its own dependencies and receive them from method arguments: